opencog/atomspace-agents/opencog/cogserver/shell/README.md

 this is that code lives in the AtomSpace git repo, and so we have a chicken-n-egg problem in compiling it.

+There's too much boilerplate.
+Here's an even better idea:

+Change the `SexprEval` class to use a different Commands interpeter (see `SexprEval.h` line 53) ... but how to trick the cogserver into loading a different policy?

 ### Boilerplate code
 The code in these files:
 ```